Onlookers take video and pictures of a fireworks display.

 Picnics

 How great is a picnic on a sunny day with family and friends sharing all the best foods, games, and fun?
-Important safety tips – keep your hot food hot and your cold food cold.
+Important safety tips—keep your hot food hot and your cold food cold.

-At temperatures between 40 and 140 degrees Fahrenheit, bacteria will grow fast.
+At temperatures between 40 and 140 degrees Fahrenheit, bacteria grow fast.
 Keep food cold with ice.
 Treat it like your cold beverages.
 No one wants a luke-warm soda.
 Small plastic swimming pools filled with ice around the food bowls will keep it at the right temperature.
 A small shelter that blocks the sun makes it even better.

 Public Events